pritamhazra21/big-data/ch3.md

 - It handles the communication between the C++ program and the Hadoop framework, allowing the program to participate in the MapReduce workflow.

 Hadoop Pipes enables developers to write MapReduce applications in C++ while taking advantage of Hadoop's distributed processing capabilities, fault tolerance, and scalability.
 It provides flexibility for organizations with existing C++ codebases to leverage Hadoop for big data processing without the need for a complete rewrite in Java.

+## 11. Data integrity in Hadoop.

+Data integrity in Hadoop refers to the assurance that data stored and processed in a Hadoop cluster remains intact and unchanged throughout its lifecycle.
+Hadoop incorporates several mechanisms to ensure data integrity:

+1. Replication: Hadoop replicates data across multiple nodes in the cluster to provide fault tolerance and data redundancy.
+By default, it maintains three copies of each data block.
+If a replica becomes unavailable or corrupted, Hadoop can retrieve the data from one of the other replicas, ensuring data availability and integrity.

+2. Checksums: Hadoop uses checksums to verify the integrity of data during transmission and storage.
+Each data block in Hadoop's distributed file system (HDFS) is associated with a checksum, which is calculated and stored along with the data block.
+During data transfers or reads, Hadoop verifies the checksum to ensure that the data is not corrupted.

+3. Data Validation: Hadoop provides mechanisms to validate the correctness of data during processing.
+MapReduce, the processing framework in Hadoop, allows developers to implement custom data validation logic as part of the map and reduce tasks.
+This enables the identification and handling of invalid or malformed data records during data processing.

+4. Write-once, Read-many (WORM): Hadoop's file system, HDFS, follows a WORM model, where data is written once and then becomes immutable and read-only.
+This approach ensures that data is not modified after it is written, reducing the risk of accidental or unauthorized changes.

+5. Data Integrity Auditing: Hadoop provides tools and utilities to audit and monitor the integrity of data.
+These tools can track and log changes made to data, including modifications, deletions, or unauthorized access attempts.
+Auditing capabilities help identify and address any potential integrity issues.

+6. Backup and Disaster Recovery: Hadoop clusters typically implement backup and disaster recovery strategies to ensure data integrity in the event of system failures or disasters.
+Regular backups and replication to off-site locations help protect data and enable recovery in case of data loss or corruption.

+By employing these mechanisms, Hadoop aims to maintain the integrity of data throughout its lifecycle, from storage and processing to retrieval and analysis.
+These measures provide assurance that data remains reliable and consistent, enabling users to trust the results and insights derived from Hadoop-based data processing.